 Designing your property for passive solar heating

 One downside of passive solar heating is that if your property was not originally built with it in mind, it can be an expensive renovation.
-Because passive solar requires a deliberate design in regards to building location, apertures, and construction materials, it’s easiest to take advantage of it if you’re constructing a new building and design it accordingly from the get-go.
+Because passive solar requires a deliberate design in regards to building location, apertures, and construction materials, it’s easiest to build a passive solar home design from the ground up.